|Design locally for central approval||Have material designed for you|

 What is the timescale for design?

-When the work begins (so at the beginning of the month), for a standard flyer or poster the marketing team requires a minimum of 12 working days to work on and deliver print-ready design from the point you send final text, high-res images and a purchase order number.
+When the work begins (so at the beginning of the month), for a standard flyer or poster the marketing team requires a minimum of 12 working days to work on and deliver print-ready design from the point you send final text, high-res images and a purchase order number (if applicable).
 For more extensive publications, such as multi-page booklets, or any project requiring input from a team, this timescale will extend significantly.

 So the process for a straightforward poster or flyer might look like this: